Discover Mexico through its flavors

 Traditions in your plate

 Did you know that since 2010, Mexico’s cuisine is considered an Intangible Heritage of Humanity by UNESCO?
 That is because of its vast history and traditional ingredients.
-Some of these dishes have a recipe that remains intact even when they were created hundreds of years ago.
-That’s why in this blog we want to show you eight mexican dishes you need to try while you visit us.
+Some of these dishes have a recipe that remains intact even when they have created hundreds of years ago.
+That’s why in this blog we want to show you eight Mexican dishes you need to try while you visit us.

 1.-Huitlacoche or Corn Smut

-Maybe this exotic mexican dish doesn’t have the most beautiful appearance, but believe us when we say that it’s tasty and delicious in quesadillas, tacos or made with squash blossom.
+Maybe this exotic Mexican dish doesn’t have the most beautiful appearance, but believe us when we say that it’s tasty and delicious in quesadillas, tacos, or made with squash blossom.
 The huitlacoche is a grey fungus that grows in corn between the months of July and September.
 In Mexico, it’s considered the Mexican Truffle.

 Besides its tasty flavor, huauzontle has a prehispanic history in Mexico.
-It was used as an important tribute during the Aztec Empire, but after the arrival of the Spaniards to Mexico, its harvest and consumption was prohibited.
+It was used as an important tribute during the Aztec Empire, but after the arrival of the Spaniards to Mexico, its harvest and consumption were prohibited.

 3.-Sopa de piedra or Stone Soup

 This is one of the most extraordinary dishes you will taste in the state of Oaxaca, place where this recipe was created by the Chinantecs, an ethnicity from San Felipe Usila, Tuxtepec.
 It is served in a calabash and every ingredient is placed raw.
-Cilantro, shrimp, fish, chili, water, shallots and water are part of this creation.
+Cilantro, shrimp, fish, chili, water, shallots, and water are part of this creation.
 The magic of this dish is that everything is cooked with hot stones for 3 o 4 minutes until the rocks break, then the soup is ready.